Contingency versus Retained Recruiters: A Not So Great Debate

-Let’s hear it for Recruiters, whatever the model, who do a good job for their Clients while respecting the hopes and wishes of their Candidates.
+Let’s hear it for Recruiters, whatever the model, who do well by their Clients while respecting the hopes and wishes of their Candidates.
 The Employer / Employee relationship can never be lop-sided.
 Good Recruiters have a role in minimizing the potential for mismatches.

 Positions We Place